Settings related to your libraries on your Plex Media Server. You can access these under Settings > Server > Library in Plex Web App.

-When a change is detected in the source location for a Library’s content, the appropriate Library will be updated.
+When a change is detected in the source location for a library’s content, the appropriate library will be scanned.

 Note: This function relies on the computer’s operating system providing the “something changed” trigger.
 Some operating systems don’t provide this trigger and content mounted via a network will also typically not work.
-If your Library doesn’t automatically update, you may have to set a periodical refresh or do it manually.
+If your library doesn’t automatically scan, you may have to set a periodical scan or do it manually.

 Related Page: Scanning vs Refreshing a Library

-Turning this on will cause your Plex Media Server to run updates on your Libraries using the designated interval.
+Turning this on will cause your Plex Media Server to run scans on your libraries using the designated interval.

-Choose to update all of your Libraries on a time-based interval.
+Choose to scan all of your libraries on a time-based interval.
 Choose the interval to use from the dropdown.
 Available frequencies:

 - every 15 minutes